-(v) Finally, RETIGION and CLASS have strong direct influence on children's attitude.
-The indirect influences are specific aspects of the school environment that would enable us to make the assertion that school children who have had nore exposure to these identified school qualities acquired more desirable attitudes.
+The purpose of this chapter was to gain an insight into some specific aspects of the school environment that would enable us to make the assertion that school children who have had more exposure to these identified school qualities acquired more desirable attitudes.
 In this attempt, we focussed on school administration and structural facilities both inside the classroom and in the school as a whole to measure the schooling environment.
 The finding supported our hypothesis that structural features of schools contribute substantially to school children's attitude in Ghana.
-In addition, evidence was produced to show that the relationship between quality of school environment and desirable attitude crientation is largely independent of several alternate environmental presses that also influence attitudes.
+In addition, evidence was produced to show that the relationship between quality of school environment and desirable attitude crientation is largely independent of several alternate environmental prosses that also influence attitudes.